sauravr09/UART-Led/README.md

 # UART-Led
-Allow a user to control LEDs from Putty /Screen terminal window without actually flipping any switches on the board itself
+Allow a user to control LEDs from Putty / Screen terminal window without actually flipping any switches on the board itself